radioactiveAHM/DnsSafeguard/README.md

 ## Notes

 > [!WARNING]
-> Using modified verion of tokio-rustls
+> Using self-modified verion of tokio-rustls.

 ## License